caching-tools/next-shared-cache/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: neshca/cache-handler bug report
-about: Create a report to help us improve
+about: Create a report to help improve neshca/cache-handler
 title: ''
 labels: bug
 assignees: ''
 ---

-**Describe the bug**
+**Brief Description of the Bug**
 A clear and concise description of what the bug is.

+**Severity**
+[Critical/Major/Minor/Cosmetic]

+**Frequency of Occurrence**
+[Always/Sometimes/Rarely]

-**To Reproduce**
+**Steps to Reproduce**
-Steps to reproduce the behavior:
+Provide detailed steps to reproduce the behavior, including any specific conditions or configurations where the bug occurs:

-1. Go to '...'
+1. ...
-2. Click on '....'
+2. ...
-3. Scroll down to '....'
-4. See error

-**Expected behavior**
+**Expected vs. Actual Behavior**
-A clear and concise description of what you expected to happen.
+Describe what you expected to happen and what actually happened.

-**Screenshots**
+**Screenshots/Logs**
-If applicable, add screenshots to help explain your problem.
+If applicable, add screenshots or error logs to help explain your problem.

-**Desktop (please complete the following information):**

--   OS: [e.g. iOS]
--   Browser [e.g. chrome, safari]
--   Version [e.g. 22]

-**Smartphone (please complete the following information):**

--   Device: [e.g. iPhone6]
+**Environment:**

--   OS: [e.g. iOS8.1]
+-   OS: [e.g., MacOS, Windows, Linux]
--   Browser [e.g. stock browser, safari]
--   Version [e.g. 22]
+-   Node.js version: [e.g., 20.9.0]
+-   `@neshca/cache-handler` version: [e.g., 0.4.3]
+-   `next` version: [e.g., 14.0.2]

+**Dependencies and Versions**
+List any relevant dependencies and their versions.

+**Attempted Solutions or Workarounds**
+Describe any attempted solutions or workarounds and their outcomes.

+**Impact of the Bug**
+Describe how this bug is affecting your work.

 **Additional context**
-Add any other context about the problem here.
+Provide any other information or context about the problem here.